Pilea peperomioides (Chinese Money Plant) care made easy! Tips for thriving plants, propagation, and troubleshooting.

 Why Does My Money Plant Have Yellow Leaves?

 If your money plants starts to develop yellow leaves, it’s possible you are overwatering your plants, which means the soil moisture is too high.
+If you only see a few at the bottom of the plant, they are likely older leaves dying off which is normal for the plant.

-More About the Money Plant
+Final Thoughts About Growing Chinese Money Plant

 Are you growing the coin plant?
 Do you have a favorite pilea plant variety?
 I would love to know more in the comments below.

-Stacy Ling
+Stacy Ling bricksnblooms logo

 pilea peperomioides care growing tips and tricks